Strolledlmp942/cicsa-2026/README.md

 **What we would improve with more time:**
 - Implement a Kalman filter to fuse LIDAR and ultrasonic data for more accurate position estimation
-- Replace the L298N with a more efficient DRV8833 driver to reduce heat generation
 - Add an IMU (MPU6050) to detect and correct for wheel slip during sharp corners
 - Improve the parking algorithm to use pixel-level magenta zone detection rather than distance-based thresholding
 - Add a web dashboard on the Pi for real-time parameter tuning over Wi-Fi during practice sessions